Jestzer/Force.Halo.Checkpoints/README.md

 - Should support Windows 8 and newer.
 I have only tested it on Windows 11.
 If you get XInput 1.4 working on Windows 7, then it may work there too.

 To-do:
+- Make it work with the Windows Store version of MCC (assuming it doesn't ATM)
 - Make sure everything actually works.
 - Make things more fool-proof.
 - Make more error messages.